What are the best smart light switches that don't require a neutral wire

 Smart switches never sleep

-The best switch to use if you don't have a neutral wire depends on what else you might want to make "smart" in your home.
-Lutron's Caseta system is more expensive, but the hub also works for things like powered window blinds, ceiling fan controllers, wireless "pico" switches that you carry around and even motion sensors.
-If you plan to use any other Lutron equipment, the extra cost is worth it because you won't need another bridge.
+Our favorite smart light switch without a neutral wire is the Lutron Caseta Smart Lighting Dimmer Switch.
+It works with Amazon Alexa and Google Assistant, has a handy app, and works with almost any light fixture you have in your home.
+Plus, its Wireless Smart Bridge hub connects with things like powered window blinds, ceiling fan controllers, wireless "pico" switches that you carry around, and even motion sensors.
+With up to 75 devices controlled by the Smart Bridge, if you plan to use any other Lutron equipment, the extra cost is worth it because you won't need another bridge.

 Part of a larger system

-Lutron's Caseta system is built for more than just light switches and the extra cost can be worth it if you plan to make the rest of your home smart, too.
+Lutron's Caseta system is built for more than just light switches, and the extra cost can be worth it if you plan to make the rest of your home smart, too.